 “Member One, just like any business, has a responsibility to healthy and sustainable environmental practices —practices that support and complement our regional economic growth,” said Rowe.

 Finally, Kim Braswell, Chief Administrative Officer, will serve on the board of Downtown Roanoke, Inc. starting in July 2017.
 Braswell, who has also been with Member One for nine years, appreciates the impact that Downtown Roanoke, Inc. has on the businesses and organizations it serves.

 “Member One strives to be an employer of choice, and our connection to the community plays an important role in our employee satisfaction,” said Braswell.

 You May Also Like

-Member One recently delivered over 60 meals to families throughout southwest and central Virginia just in time for the holidays.
+Member One delivered over 60 meals to families in need throughout southwest and central Virginia during the holiday season.